 Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas will not etch granite like they do marble, but they could potentially stain the surface.
 Cooking oils may also leave a stain if not wiped up.

 Do: Clean surfaces using a sponge or soft cloth.

-Using a specially formulated stone cleaner like Stone PLUS is recommended to keep your tops in the best condition and protect the sealer, but hot water will do for quick clean-ups.
+Using a specially formulated natural stone cleaner like this Granite & Marble Cleaning Spray is recommended to keep your tops in the best condition and protect the sealer, but hot water will do for quick clean-ups.